tahajalili/Scrapy-Simple-Spider/README.md

-# Scrapy-Simple-Spider
+# Web Scraping
-Simple spider made by python using Scrapy.
-It will crawl http://quotes.toscrape.com/ and save all quotes of this web page into a JSON file.

-How to use:
+In this repo, you can find some simple web scrapers written in python using common libraries such as Scrapy and Beautiful-Soup4.

+Important Notes:

-1- Its necesary to have scrapy installed on your machine.
++ For some projects,its necesary to have scrapy installed on your machine.
 I highly recommend you to use Anaconda Open-Source distrubiotion.
 You can download Anaconda at : https://www.anaconda.com/download/

-after Installing anaconda you can install scrapy with anaconda prompt and use this spider.
++ You should have packages below installed:
+...requests
+...BeautifulSoup4
+...html.parser(pre-installed on some versions) ...Scrapy

 I would be glad to receive any idea: tahajalili@gmail.com